sherzodcode/diary-API/readme.txt

 Al-nassr won the match.
 Ronaldo made double.
 Time is 11:58, i'm about to go to the station.
 I'm in station right now.
+I think i finished controller of add sms and made routes for that.
+Hope that works.
+In Sha Allah , in home i'll test that, and add another sections

 ////////